-Christopher Netram is managing vice president of tax and domestic economic policy at the National Association of Manufacturers (NAM).
-In this capacity, he leads the policy and advocacy work on tax, corporate governance, shareholder activism, executive compensation, pensions and employee benefits.
-In addition, he works to ensure the manufacturing voice is brought to these legislative and regulatory issues before Congress and the administration.
+Christopher Netram is managing vice president of policy at the National Association of Manufacturers (NAM).
+In this capacity, he leads the NAM’s highly respected and trusted policy team and works to ensure the manufacturing voice is brought to these legislative and regulatory issues before Congress and the administration.

-Prior to his work at the NAM, Mr. Netram served as the deputy chief of staff and tax counsel to a senior member of the House Ways and Means Committee.
-In that role, Mr. Netram drove the legislative strategy for tax, financial services, budget and small business issues.
+Prior to his work at the NAM, Chris served as the deputy chief of staff and tax counsel to a senior member of the House Ways and Means Committee.
+In that role, Chris drove the legislative strategy for tax, financial services, budget and small business issues.
 He drafted legislation regarding the taxation of pass-through entities, principles of which were incorporated into the House Republican tax reform blueprint.
-Prior to his service in the House, Mr. Netram served as tax counsel and budget adviser to a senior member of the U.S. Senate, during which he authored bipartisan bills on tax and retirement issues.
+Prior to his service in the House, Chris served as tax counsel and budget adviser to a senior member of the U.S. Senate, during which he authored bipartisan bills on tax and retirement issues.

-A native of New York, Mr. Netram received his B.A. in liberal studies from the University of Central Florida, his J.D. from The Catholic University of America and his LL.M. in taxation from Georgetown University.
-In addition, Mr. Netram serves as a lecturer at Catholic University’s law school.
+A native of New York, Chris received his B.A. in liberal studies from the University of Central Florida, his J.D. from The Catholic University of America and his LL.M. in taxation from Georgetown University.
+In addition, Chrys serves as a lecturer at Catholic University’s law school.